lnormanha/curotec-fullstack-assessment/README.md

 ## Project Overview

 This project is a full-stack application for managing routines and tasks.
-It includes features such as caching, pagination, and toasts for user feedback.
+It includes technical features such as caching, pagination, and toasts for user feedback.

 ## Architectural Decisions

 ### Backend

 - **Framework**: Express.js
-- **Database**: Prisma with SQLite
+- **Database**: Prisma with PostgreSQL
 - **Caching**: Cache-manager with Keyv for in-memory caching
 - **Error Handling**: Custom error middleware

 ### Frontend

 - **Framework**: React with Vite
-- **State Management**: React Query
+- **State Management**: Context API + React Query
-- **Styling**: TailwindCSS
+- **Styling**: TailwindCSS + shadcn/ui
 - **Toasts**: Sonner for user feedback

 ### Folder Structure